KH2FM-Mods-Num/All-in-One-enjp/readme.md

 Credits:
 - Xaddgx for Detection Saber and Frontier of Ultima icons
-- Vlad for Frontier of Ultima Model
+- Vlad for Frontier of Ultima model
-- Tomk1004 for Detection Saber Model
+- Tomk1004 for Detection Saber model
 - Televo for Abilities, Magic, FAKE, and DUMMY icons
 - Crazycatz for Final and Anti Form icons
 - Naxshe for GoA Add-Ons
-- OpenKH and Plando Dev Server for Documentations
+- OpenKH and Plando Dev Server for documentations